Classic-integration icon

 • Synchronous authorisation adjustment: To receive the initial adjustAuthorisationData blob with your pre-authorisation request and to subsequently receive the authorisation adjustment results synchronously, ask our Support Team to enable this.

-• Default authorisation type: If you only do pre-authorisation payment requests, you can ask our Support Team to set your default authorisation type to PreAuth so that you don't have to specify it in your payment requests.
+• Default authorisation type: If you only do pre-authorisation payment requests, you can ask our Support Team to set your default authorisation type to PreAuth so that you do not have to specify it in your payment requests.

 If you want to do both pre-authorisation payment requests and regular payment requests, we recommend you specify the authorisation type in all payment requests.
 Pre-authorised transactions incur scheme fees.